Ethiopia – Dec 21-Jan 7, 2023

 OBSERVATIONS on ETHIOPIA

 1. People.
-Ethiopians are different looking Africans – small, finer boned, not many tall people, narrow faces with narrow noses, women have small bums, little or no obesity.
-Women don’t use attachments or false eyelashes of long fingernails.
-It would appear that Ethiopian hair doesn’t have as much curl as many women have straight hair styles.
-There is a lot of poverty in Addis Ababa – homeless, more begging than anywhere else I have ever traveled (elderly, women with babies, children as young as 2, guys wanting cigarettes).
-Many have their hand out ;”Give X”.
+Ethiopians are different-looking Africans – small, finer-boned, not many tall people, chocolate colouring, narrow faces with narrow noses, women have small bums, little or no obesity.
+Women don’t use attachments, false eyelashes or long fingernails.
+It would appear that Ethiopian hair doesn’t have as much curl as many women have straight hairstyles.
+There is a lot of poverty in Addis Ababa – homeless, more begging than anywhere else I have ever travelled (elderly, women with babies, children as young as 2, guys wanting cigarettes).
+Many have their hand out;”Give X”.

 3. Food.
 Small coffee shops are next to the sidewalk everywhere.
-Using small charcoal braziers, the heat coffee in tall pots and serve it in tiny cups.
-Sugar but not milk are offered.
+Small charcoal braziers heat coffee in tall pots and serve it in tiny cups.
+Sugar but not milk is offered.
 Hamburgers and pizza are available but there are no fast-food chains.
 Many food venues are tiny and there are few large restaurants.
-Large food stores are rare and most are tiny shops with a counter and the seller gets your product.
-Milk is only available in 1/2 litre plastic bags or powdered but there is no UHT milk in cartons.
+Large food stores are rare, most are tiny shops with a counter and the seller gets your product.
+Milk is only available in 1/2 litre plastic bags or powdered and no UHT milk in cartons.
 If alone, menus are hard to navigate as there are no descriptions and some are only in Amharic.

 Clothing stores have a huge number of mannikens outside.